Code-Institute-Submissions/HiddenGems/README.md

 validation.js
 - Two missing semicolons were identified - these were added.
-- One unnecessary semicolon was identifed - this was removed.
+- One unnecessary semicolon was identified - this was removed.

 All that remains are 'undefined' or 'unused' variables, which is expected as the Javascript was tested in batches and JShint does not have access to where the JavaScript is being utilised within the project.